There are several theological reasons why we retain the black

 addresses the penalty of sin.
 Progressive salvation is about maturation in the

 faith and works.
-If sin was allowed to impact our salvation, then salvation
+If works were allowed to influence our salvation favorably,

-just for a select few) would have been unnecessary, but it was deemed
+just for a select few) would have been unnecessary because good works, not the

-could never satisfy the penalty of man’s sin before God which is eternal
+never satisfy the penalty of man’s sin before God, which is eternal separation

 Speaking of progressive sanctification, my friend, Dr. Michael